CHAPTER THREE

 Although law schools say there are no particular courses in any discipline that will especially aid an application, they often recommend courses that emphasize comprehension, analysis, and writing.
 Take courses in which you can reasonable expect to earn at least a grade of B.

-The appropriate time to begin working on having an impressive grade point average is on the first day that you are in a course that awards a grade and college credit (this may be while you are in high school).
+The appropriate time to begin working on having an impressive grade point average is before the semester begins the first day that you are in a course that awards a grade and college credit (this may be while you are in high school).
 Always make sure that you choose the most appropriaate courses with the best possible instructors.
 This may involve switching courses and instructors during the drop-add period.
+Many colleges make student evaluations of professors, sometimes called SPOT (Student Perception of Teaching) available to students.

 LINKS